Haniya tells anniversary rally in Gaza City that peace talks have “failed”.

 Germany, which has a history of organising successful prisoner exchange between Israel and Lebanon’s Hezbollah, has also been involved in mediating in recent months.

-The Associated Press news agency quoted a Palestinian source as saying that the Palestinian prisoners would be released in two stages.
+The Associated Press news agency quoted a Palestinian source as saying that the Palestinian prisoners would be released in two stages if the deal were to go ahead.

 A first group of 450 are to be freed as Shalit is handed over to the Egyptians, and then returned to Israel.
 The remainder would be released weeks or even months later.